 The Stanford University Department of Public Safety (SUDPS) provides law enforcement, security, safety, crime prevention and emergency services on campus 24 hours a day.
 Comprising sworn officers, non-sworn officers and support staff, SUDPS personnel endeavor to provide high-quality public safety services with an emphasis on service.
 Sworn officers are reserve Deputy Sheriffs with the Santa Clara County Sheriff's Office.
-SUDPS produces the Stanford Safety, Security and Fire Report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-The 2022 report can be found at police.stanford.edu/pdf/ssfr-2022.pdf.
-More information about the department and ways to stay safe while living, working and visiting at the Stanford Campus is available at police.stanford.edu or by calling the SUDPS office at 650-723-9633.
+SUDPS produces the Stanford Safety, Security and Fire Report in compliance with the Clery Act.
+The 2023 report can be found on their webpage, along with more information about safety on campus, such as the SafeZone mobile app.
 The department is located at 233 Bonair Siding.
 Some campus departments and facilities contract additional security services that are provided by private security companies not affiliated with SUDPS.